 - To train our minds, we need to make time for ourselves every day.

 - Silence, meditation, and taking care of our needs are very important.
 Try to take an hour or two every day to work towards these things.
 This will help you work towards a calm mind.

 5. Keep your values, principles, and goals clear

 Everyone should get up every day with a project or a goal in mind.
 Sometimes, it can be as simple as “I want to be happy and deserve to be so”.

 Just like samurai have their bushido code, we should have our own set of values.

-Put this in practice today!
+Put this into practice today!